Withdrawing from University

 Your entitlement to any scholarships, bursaries, loans or financial aid you may be receiving as a student will normally cease when you withdraw, for further information please this guide:

 You will also be ineligible to apply for/receive any further financial aid from the University.

 We strongly advise you to speak directly with your funding provider for advice on how withdrawal will affect your funding and any future entitlement to student support.
 If you do withdraw you must inform your funding provider that you have done so.

 If you withdraw you will lose your entitlement to access University facilities, including the Library and IT facilities.

 You should ensure that you return all library books and any other University property to the relevant unit and copy any files or emails on you student IT account that you wish to keep within 30 days from the date you receive confirmation that your withdrawal has been processed.

 If you live in University student housing you will normally be expected to move out of their accommodation if you withdraw.
 Please refer to your Accommodation Contract or contact Acommodation Services for further information.

-If you are an international student with a General Student or Tier 4 visa you cannot remain in the UK if you withdraw from the University.
+If you are an international student with a Tier 4 visa or Student Visa, you cannot remain in the UK if you withdraw from the University.
 Once you have been withdrawn you must make arrangements to leave the UK as soon as possible, regardless of the expiry date on your visa.

-If you are considering withdrawal we strongly advise you to contact the International Student Support Team based on Level 2 of the Fraser Building to ensure that you are fully aware of the immigration implications of your decision.
+If you are considering withdrawal we strongly advise you to contact the International Student Support Team to ensure that you are fully aware of the immigration implications of your decision.

 US Federal Loans